pixel

 Recovering Lost Wages Following a Car Accident

 Injuries from a car accident can have an impact on everything.
 From emotional trauma and property damage to physical injuries, even your paycheck – the aftermath can be devastating.
-And, suppose that your injuries are so severe that you are forced to miss work.
+Suppose that your injuries are so severe that you are forced to miss work.
 Forced to miss a paycheck.
-In order to make a full recovery, you must stay home.
-So, the question quickly becomes: can I get paid for the days that I missed work?
+To make a full recovery, you must stay home.
+So, the question quickly becomes: Can I get paid for the days that I missed work?

 Lost Income Defined

-Insurance companies will need proof of loss income in order to reach a settlement.
-Therefore, after your injury make sure to obtain necessary evidence to prove an economic loss.
+Insurance companies will need proof of loss income to reach a settlement.
+Therefore, after your injury, make sure to obtain the necessary evidence to prove an economic loss.

 Proving Lost Wages: